PyStaDa/Battleship/README.md

 * `/game/{game_id}/board`
 * `/leaderboard`

-## Goals
+## Goals and Ideas

-* Create a modular API as a game engine, to be frontend-agnostic which communicates using json messages
+* Create a modular API as a game engine, to be frontend-agnostic
+  and which communicates using json messages
 * Maybe: Persist on disk using sqlite and `SQLAlchemy`?
 * Work test-driven (`pytest`?)
 * Follow PEP8 and other good advices
+* Create Bots which can play the game autonomously against themselves
+  or human opponents

 ## Links